 Why you need a shared calendar for work.

 Whether you’re working solo, such as a freelancer, or managing a multimillion-dollar company with hundreds of employees, a shared calendar ensures that your office runs like a well-oiled machine.
 For example, it can be used to find the best time to meet with clients or colleagues.
 It can also be used to set deadlines for important tasks, along with milestones for larger projects.
-Additionally, it prevents scheduling conflicts, encourages the office to focus on priorities, and keeps everyone in the loop.
+A well organized calendar can coordinate scheudles and tasks which improves communication and collaboration.
+This small productivity hack increases the overall productivity and efficiency of not only the individual, but the entire team as well.
+This prevention of miscommunication saves time and allows every individual on the team to focus on their work.

 But, let’s dig a little deeper into why your office can benefit from a shared calendar.